Wondering what end of school year activities will keep your students engaged?

 Use task cards

-Tammy Manor from Juggling ELA likes using task cards with independent reading at the end of the year.
+Tammy Manor from Juggling ELA likes using task cards with independent reading as one of her end of the school year activities.

 “All school year students have been reading texts that were assigned to them,” she says.
 “For their last reading assignment, allow students to select something to read that they’re interested in.”